yoneken/ezusb_driver/README.md

 [How to make a signed driver]

-Actually, if you have install Microsoft Visual Studio (or Windows SDK), you can sign any driver you want.
+Actually, if you have installed Microsoft Visual Studio (or Windows SDK), you can sign any driver you want.

 1. Get SuiteUSB from Cypress web page (http://www.cypress.com/?rID=34870).